saikatXshrey/atlan-frontend-challenge/README.md

 → The JSON response is then sent to front-end

-#### `P.S` :

-Due to some recent changes in the webpack 5.0 release , `mysql` plugin couldn't be implemented directly onto frontend and hence has to be filtered through a express server, & adding a server increased the user's experience as well

 ## Libraries / Framework / packages used :

 `React.Js` → React is a free and open-source front-end JavaScript library for building user interfaces based on UI components